yalhyane/go-ai-tests-intellij-plugin/README.md

-# Go AI Comment
+# Go AI Tests for Goland IDE (WIP)

-GO AI Comment is an IntelliJ IDEA plugin that helps generate documentation comments for your code using AI.
+GO AI Tests is an IntelliJ IDEA plugin that helps generate Golang tests for your code using AI.
-It can automatically generate a doc comment for the current function you're working on, or generate a summarized comment for a selected block of code.
+It can automatically generate a tests for the current function or selected block.

 ## Getting Started

-To use Go AI Comment, you'll need to install it as a plugin in your IntelliJ editor (Goland).
+To use Go AI Tests, you'll need to install it as a plugin in your IntelliJ editor (Goland).
 Here are the steps:

 1. Go to `Settings` -> `Plugins` -> `Marketplace` in your IntelliJ editor.
 2. Search for "Go AI Tests" and click on the `Install` button.